Divorce banner

 Pricing Options

 In more complex cases that are beyond the scope of the fixed fee service, we offer a choice of pricing options to our clients.
 By offering the choice between undertaking work on either a fixed fee basis or at an hourly rate, we give you the freedom to select the pricing option that best suits your needs.
-In certain circumstances we are able to offer a free consultation, please contact us to find out more about this.
+Please contact us to find out more.

 Giving you Total peace of Mind